-As discussed in my previously-filed statement, my approach to estimating RLEC capital costs is consistent with the Commission's cost of capital estimation principles, which are stated in its Triennial Review Order and in the Verizon Arbitration Order.2 The Ad Hoc Committee conducts no independent analysis of capital costs and makes no effort to
+As discussed in my previously-filed statement, my approach to estimating RLEC capital costs is consistent with the Commission's cost of capital estimation principles, which are stated in its Triennial Review Order and in the Verizon Arbitration Order.
+The Ad Hoc Committee conducts no independent analysis of capital costs and makes no effort to

-2 In Re Review of the Section 251, Unbundling Obligations of Incumbent Local Exchange Carriers, First Report and Order on Remand and Further Notice of Proposed Rulemaking, FCC 03-36, released August, 21, 2003, hereinafter TRO.
-In the Matter of Petition of WorldCom, Inc. Pursuant to Section 252(e)(5) of the Communications Act for Preemption of the Jurisdiction of the Virginia State Corporation Commission Regarding Interconnection Disputes with Verizon Virginia Inc., and for Expedited Arbitration, CC Docket No. 00-218, and In the Matter of Petition of AT&T Communications of Virginia Inc., Pursuant to Section 252(e)(5) of the Communications Act for Preemption of the Jurisdiction of the Virginia Corporation Commission Regarding Interconnection Disputes With Verizon Virginia Inc., CC Docket No. 00-251, Memorandum Opinion and Order, DA 03-2738, released August 29, 2003, ¶90, hereinafter Verizon Arbitration Order.
+&lt;sup>2 In Re Review of the Section 251, Unbundling Obligations of Incumbent Local Exchange Carriers, First Report and Order on Remand and Further Notice of Proposed Rulemaking, FCC 03-36, released August, 21, 2003, hereinafter TRO.
+In the Matter of Petition of WorldCom, Inc. Pursuant to Section 252(e)(5) of the Communications Act for Preemption of the Jurisdiction of the Virginia State Corporation Commission Regarding Interconnection Disputes with Verizon Virginia Inc., and for Expedited Arbitration, CC Docket No. 00-218, and In the Matter of Petition of the Jurisdiction of the Jurisdiction Regarding Interconnection of the Virginia Corporation Commission Regarding Interconnection of the Virginia Corporation Commission Regarding Interconnection Disputes with Verizon Virginia Inc., Pursuant to Section 252(e)(5) of the Communications Act for Preemption of the Jurisdiction of the Virginia Corporation Commission Regarding Interconnection Disputes With Verizon Virginia Inc., CC Docket No. 00-251, Memorandum Opinion and Order, DA 03-2738, released August 29, 2003, ¶90, hereinafter Verizon Arbitration Order.